Ton2808/PrimeData_DataEngineerIntern/README.md

 }
 ```

-After having a merge sorted array, the only thing left is to take care of the case the ```sz``` of the array is odd or even .
+After having a merge sorted array, the only thing left is to take care of the case the size ```sz``` of the array is odd or even .
 ```
 int sz = n + m;
 if(sz % 2 == 0)